star of bethlehem

 He had to ask.

-This would indicate that whatever was in the sky was a natural phenomena - that is, it was not a comet, supernova, alien spacecraft of anything out of what was already known to be in the sky - otherwise (believe me) these things would have been not only the talk of the town, but written down.
+This would indicate that whatever was in the sky was a natural phenomena - that is, it was not a comet, supernova, alien spacecraft of anything out of what was already known to be in the sky - otherwise (believe me) these things would have not only been the talk of the town, but well documented and written down.

 After they had heard the king, they went on their way, and the star they had seen in the east went ahead of them until it stopped over the place where the child was.